Mindslash/Sotn_Tool_Automation/README.md

 Current Options:
 - Tool and Iso Path load
-- Safe, Enhanced and Chaotic Randomization
+- Safe, Enhanced and Chaotic Elements Randomization
+ - All common enemies use Chaotic Randomization, regardless of the option selected ( just randomizes everything)
+ - Safe randomization left the bosses untouched
+ - Enhanced randomization randomizes the boss to be either Weak, Strong or Unnafected by the Element.
+Immunities/Absorbs were removed.
+ - Chaotic Randomization use the same full randomization of enemies , which can leave some bossess unbeatable.
 - Multiply factors by x2,x3,x4 and x5 for STR/DEF/HP
 - Multiply factors by 1.25,1.33,1.5 and 2 for LV/EXP